sukey/webapp/README.md

 Howto Sukey Community
 =====================
-*Follow us on twitter @sukeyio say hey with #sukey *Say hi over at sukey.org@gmail.com so we know you are interested in developing Sukey and then we can say hi back.
+*Follow us on twitter @sukeyio say hey with #sukey

+*Say hi over at sukey.org@gmail.com so we know you are interested in developing Sukey and then we can say hi back.

 *Join us on #sukey on irc.freenode.net and lurk with us. :)

-*Submit pull requests on Github and add new python scripts and ideas: https://github.com/sukey/webapp *Submit issues on the issue tracker: https://github.com/sukey/webapp/issues
+*Submit pull requests on Github and add new python scripts and ideas: https://github.com/sukey/webapp

+*Submit issues on the issue tracker: https://github.com/sukey/webapp/issues

 Howto Frontend
 ==============
 *Install XMPP or Apache or ...

 *Symlink or copy the 'Frontend' folder over to the Apache web directory for Testing in the browser on http://127.0.0.1/Frontend (linux /var/www) or (windows /www/htdocs)

 Howto Backend
 =============
 *Install Python 2.7.3

 *Signup as a developer over at http://human.io/

-*Do their HelloWorld Tutorial: http://human.io/docs/tutorial1 *Download their python SDK: http://human.io/static/humanio-python-api.tgz *Download and play with some of their other examples: https://groups.google.com/forum/#!topic/humanio-discuss/FWHzvWTUuus *You can get in touch with the human.io developers here: https://groups.google.com/forum/?fromgroups#!forum/humanio-discuss *run Sukey backend scripts. e.g. python shameonyou.py (I often use a screen session in linux terminal to minimse the number of open terminal windows)
+*Do their HelloWorld Tutorial: http://human.io/docs/tutorial1

+*Download their python SDK: http://human.io/static/humanio-python-api.tgz

+*Download and play with some of their other examples: https://groups.google.com/forum/#!topic/humanio-discuss/FWHzvWTUuus

+*You can get in touch with the human.io developers here: https://groups.google.com/forum/?fromgroups#!forum/humanio-discuss

+*Run Sukey backend scripts. e.g. python shameonyou.py (I often use a screen session in linux terminal to minimse the number of open terminal windows)

 Description